About Orion Platform features in SAM

-Monitor your virtual infrastructure in supported environments, including Amazon Web Services (AWS), Azure, ESXI, ESX, Microsoft Hyper-V , Nutanix, and VMware.
+Monitor your virtual infrastructure for Amazon Web Services (AWS), Azure, ESXI, ESX, Microsoft Hyper-V, Nutanix, and VMware.

 Monitor cloud instances and VMs for AWS and Azure.

-Monitor container services for Docker, Docker Swarm, Kubernetes, and Apache Mesos.
+Monitor container services for Docker, Docker Swarm, Kubernetes, Azure Kubernetes, and Apache Mesos.

-Use the Quality of Experience (QoE) dashboard to monitor traffic on your network with Packet Analysis Sensors.
+Use the Quality of Experience (QoE) dashboard to monitor network traffic.

 Expand Orion Platform functionality or scale your deployment